tarockey/azure-debug-relay/README.md

 This step must be done on your dev machine in Visual Studio Code before launching the remote code.

 1. Open `remote_server_demo.py` and put a breakpoint in `do_work()` function.
-1. Makes sure your `.vscode/launch.json` has `Python: Listen` configuration as in this repo's `.vscode/launch.json`.
+1. Makes sure your `.vscode/launch.json` has `Python: Listen 5678` configuration as in this repo's `.vscode/launch.json`.
-1. Start debugging in your local Visual Studio Code in `Python: Listen` configuration.
+1. Start debugging in your local Visual Studio Code in `Python: Listen 5678` configuration.

 Notice how the debugger maps paths on the local and the remote machines.
 If your code has a different structure remotely, you may need to provide more sophisticated path mappings.
 Here is that piece in `.vscode/launch.json`: